helix-editor/helix/docs/architecture.md

 This document contains a high-level overview of Helix internals.

-> NOTE: Use `cargo doc --open` for API documentation as well as dependency
-> documentation.

 ## Core

 The core contains basic building blocks used to construct the editor.
 It is